gderossilive/remote-mcp-function-python/README.md

 This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure Functions with Python.
 You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
 The MCP server is secured by design using keys and HTTPS, and allows more options for OAuth using built-in auth and/or [API Management](https://aka.ms/mcp-remote-apim-auth) as well as network isolation using VNET.

-**Updated August 4, 2025**: This template now includes advanced Azure infrastructure analysis tools with integrated MCP agent functions for server monitoring, SQL analysis, patch management, best practices assessment, and anomaly detection.
+**Updated August 4, 2025**: This template focuses on advanced Azure infrastructure analysis tools with integrated MCP functions for server monitoring, SQL analysis, patch management, Windows and SQL best practices assessment, software configuration tracking, and performance anomaly detection.

 If you're looking for this sample in more languages check out the [.NET/C#](https://github.com/Azure-Samples/remote-mcp-functions-dotnet) and [Node.js/TypeScript](https://github.com/Azure-Samples/remote-mcp-functions-typescript) versions.